Interaction-controlled impurity transport in trapped mixtures of ultracold bosons: Results, Analysis and Discussion

 In \cref{fig:rho_hin} (a1)-(a3) we show the time-evolution of one-body densities $\rho_1^{\sigma}(x,t)$ for each species.
 In \cref{fig:rho_hin} (b1)-(b3) we present the corresponding integrated quantities: i) $p^{\sigma}_{L}(t)=\int_{-\infty}^0 dx \; \rho_1^{\sigma}(x,t) = 1-p^{\sigma}_{R}(t)$, which indicates the probability for a particle of species $\sigma$ to be located on the left side \wrt the double-well barrier, and ii) $\Gamma^{\sigma}(t) = \sqrt{\int dx \; x^2 \rho_1^{\sigma}(x,t) - [\int dx \; x \rho_1^{\sigma}(x,t)]^2}$ which is the standard deviation of the corresponding density distribution.

 The majority component $A$, see \cref{fig:rho_hin} (a1) and (b1), initialized in the left well, the same as the impurity, is barely affected by the protocol.
-During the transfer period $t_{\rm{tr}}$, when the majority-impurity interactions are at zero, the observed dynamics is a result of the initialization procedure, namely quenching the tilt of the external potential to zero triggers low-amplitude high-frequency dipole-like oscillations in the initial density distribution.
-By the time the majority-impurity interactions are switched on, the impurity has tunneled from the left to the right well and the component $A$, interacting now repulsively with the impurity, has no sizable overlap with it during the storage time $t_{s}$ to be noticeably affected.
+During the transfer period $t_{\rm{tr}}$, when the majority-impurity interactions are at zero, the observed dynamics is a result of the initialization procedure, namely quenching the tilt of the external potential to zero triggers low-amplitude high-frequency dipole-like oscillations in the initial density distribution. \colorOne{Note that this dynamics does not destroy the self-trapping regime of the majority component for long times.} By the time the majority-impurity interactions are switched on, the impurity has tunneled from the left to the right well and the component $A$, interacting now repulsively with the impurity, has no sizable overlap with it during the storage time $t_{s}$ to be noticeably affected.
 Thus, the species $A$ remains self-trapped and localized in the left well the whole time as desired.
 In particular, it acts as a `material barrier' for the impurity making it energetically unfavorable for the impurity to tunnel back to its initial left well.

 The majority component $B$, see \cref{fig:rho_hin} (a2) and (b2), initialized in the right well exhibits a mirror dynamics compared to component $A$ during the transfer time $t_{\rm{tr}}$.
 During the storage period $t_s$, when the interactions between the component $B$ and the impurity become attractive and there is a large overlap between them, the component $B$ becomes slightly compressed while density fluctuations get reduced.
 Importantly, the species $B$ also remains self-trapped and well-localized.
 On top of that, it acts as a `container' for the impurity preventing it from dispersing within the storage well.